Yogoda/ZoneLoadingSystem/README.md

 ## How does it work ?

-Each zone of the world sits inside a trigger (area) that should be larger than the zone, the triggers should be overlapping.
+The geometry/sprites of each zone sits inside an area node that should encompass all the zone geometry/sprites.
+The zones areas should be overlapping.

 Rules:
 - The player can be in one or more zones at the same time (overlapping zones).